ninjanomnom/wayward-tech/README.md

 [![Percentage of issues still open](https://isitmaintained.com/badge/open/ninjanomnom/wayward-tech.svg)](https://isitmaintained.com/project/ninjanomnom/wayward-tech "Percentage of issues still open")
 [![Average time to resolve an issue](https://isitmaintained.com/badge/resolution/ninjanomnom/wayward-tech.svg)](https://isitmaintained.com/project/ninjanomnom/wayward-tech "Average time to resolve an issue")

-We'll see if this goes anywhere.
+~~We'll see if this goes anywhere.~~

-This mod sets out to add modern machinery and automation to wayward to make the late game a bit more interesting.
-Nothing is done yet, how did you find this.
+~~This mod sets out to add modern machinery and automation to wayward to make the late game a bit more interesting.
+Nothing is done yet, how did you find this.~~

+Dear god the internals are horrifying for modding

 ### Licensing